GeorgeParaschiv/Movie-To-Movie-Solver/README.md

 *WARNING*
 Chains of length 2 and greater may take multiple minutes to complete.
-Host may clsoe connection randomly for lengths > 2.
+Host may close connection randomly for lengths > 2.